We Believe Victims of Negligence Deserve

 Once you’ve gotten immediate medical attention, your next step is to contact a skilled, experienced personal injury attorney who can help you work through your case and determine whether you have a cause of action against the party responsible for the injuries, to ensure your family’s well being now and in the future.

-Contact us today.
-Our consultations are always free, and you're under no obligation when you meet with us.
-We'll review your case and help you take the next step back toward normalcy.
+At the office of Robert W. Kerpsack Co., L.P.A., initial consultations are always free, and you’re under no obligation when you meet with us.
+We’ll review your case and help you take the next step back toward normalcy.
+Please call (614) 766-2000 to get started.